DocCreator/DocCreator/README.md

 On Fedora (21 or 22), you can install the required binary packages with the following command as root:
 `yum install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake`
-On Fedora (23 and above), you can install the required binary packages with the following command as root:
+On Fedora (23 and above), you can install the required binary packages with the following command as root for Qt5:
 `dnf install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake gcc-c++`
-You can install tesseract with the following command as root:
+or for Qt6:
-`dnf install tesseract tesseract-devel tesseract-langpack-fra leptonica leptonica-devel libpng-devel`
+`dnf install opencv-devel qt6-qtbase-devel cmake gcc-c++`

 To compile with clang on linux: